 This service allows traders to access historical data and back-test trading strategies.
 Some CME historical data dates back to the 1970s.

-CME Group offers a Derived Data Licensing Agreement (DDLA) that allows traders to use CME Group data to create
+CME Group offers a Derived Data Licensing Agreement (DDLA) that allows traders to use CME Group data to create new products and services.

 What Educational Materials Do CME Group Offer?